-Campus bus passes can be purchased at the MSU Book Store, Union Ticket Office, and at registration.
-The procedures for usage of the campus bus pass and bus system are listed on page 48 of this handbook.
-The printed bus schedule is available to all students.
+Campus bus passes can be purchased at the MSU Book Store, Union Ticket Office, student registration, and at dormitories as designated on bus schedules.
+The procedures for use of the campus bus pass and bus system are listed on pages 47-48 of this handbook.
+The printed bus schedule is available to all students wherever bus passes are sold.